intel/GPGMM/README.md

 gpgmm::vk::gpDestroyResourceAllocator(resourceAllocator);
 ```

-## Project integration
+# Project integration

 It is recommended to use the built-in GN or CMake build targets.
+Otherwise, a shared library can be used for other build systems.

+## Target-based builds

 ### GN

 BUILD.gn

 ```gn
 source_set("proj") {
   deps = [ "${gpgmm_dir}:gpgmm" ]